sib-swiss/server-log-analytics/README.md

 ## Choose/modify/create a config file

-This config file contains where the log files are kept and where the parquet folder (structured file) should be written
+The config file contains where the log files are kept and where the parquet folder (structured file) should be written

 Example for STRING.
 In this example we use /scratch/local but we could use /scratch/cluster if we wanted to run in the cluster